wormhole-foundation/wormhole/design/0005_data_availability.md

 Locally persisted state is crucial to maintain data availability across the network - it is used to serve API queries (if enabled) and rebroadcast signed VAAs to other guardians that missed them.

 We can't rely on gossip to provide atomic or reliable broadcast - messages may be lost, or nodes may be down.
 We need to assume that nodes can and will lose all of their local state, and be down for maintenance, including nodes used to serve a public API.
-We therefore need a mechanism for API nodes to backfill missing data.
+Clients relying on the API therefore have to rely on multiple nodes to provide fault tolerance.
+Typically, clients would implement this by rotating through a set of known API endpoints operated by different service providers, alternating or randomizing them while polling for VAA completion.

+Each individual API endpoint may in turn be backed by multiple nodes operated behind a load balancer operated by each API endpoint's service provider.

+To facilitate this, a new "non-voting" mode will be added to guardiand to allow operators to run read-only nodes that listen to the gossip network and locally persist any signed VAA they receive.

 We use the (chain, emitter, sequence) tuple as global identifier.
 The digest is not suitable as a global identifier, since it is not known at message publication time.
 Instead, all contracts make the sequence number available to the caller when publishing a message, which the caller then surfaces to the client.
 Chain and emitter address are static.